These egg muffins are perfect for breakfast! They are tasty and portable, and you can change them with different cheeses and veggies.

 Notes

 - It's best to bake these muffins in a lightly greased silicone muffin pan.
-That's the only type of pan that they reliably won't stick to.
+That's the only type of pan they reliably won't stick to.
 Another safe option is to use small ceramic ramekins and grease them well.

 - The muffins puff up in the oven, then deflate when you take them out.
 This is normal and expected.